 Time value that \$BINUTC has converted.
-The utcadr argument is the 32-bit address (on VAX systems) or the 32- or 64-bit address (on Alpha and I64 systems) of a 16-byte location to receive the converted time.
+The utcadr argument is the 32- or 64-bit address of a 16-byte location to receive the converted time.

 The Convert ASCII String to UTC Binary Time service converts an ASCII string to an absolute time in the 128-bit UTC format.
 The service executes at the access mode of the caller and does not check whether address arguments are accessible before it executes.
 Therefore, an access violation causes an exception condition if the input buffer or buffer descriptor cannot be read or the output buffer cannot be written.